 Enforcement – Keeping the community safe through building positive relationships and implementing community oriented policing and enforcement strategies.

 Re-entry – Assisting incarcerated youth and young adults with successful transition to the community upon release.

 Reducing violence and increasing the quality of life in our community takes all of us working together.
 Check out ways you can engage!

-Please submit your information and include ways that you and/or your organization is willing to help through mentoring youth, mentoring incarcerated youth or young adults, leading after-school programs, providing transportation for youth and young adults to get to and from needed services, contributing financially to support neighborhood specific programs and services, and more.
+Submit your information and include ways that you and/or your organization is willing to help through mentoring youth, mentoring incarcerated youth or young adults, leading after-school programs, providing transportation for youth and young adults to get to and from needed services, contributing financially to support neighborhood-specific programs and services, and more.